TUD-IMB/fosanalysis/doc/GettingStarted.md

 ```

 Now the raw data will be pre-processed with the previously defined ruleset.
+The output of each task is passed as the input to the next task.

 ```.py
 x_processed, times, strain_processed = preprocessingobject.run(x=x, y=times, z=strain_table)